This article and podcast explain the different types of financial planning companies and how they get paid.

 Registered Investment Advisory Firms

-Registered Investment Advisor Subsidiary (Fee-based)
+Registered Investment Advisor / Brokerage Hybrid (Fee-based)

 To make matters more confusing, most brokerage firms also have a registered investment advisor subsidiary.
 These registered reps are said to be dual-registered, working as both employees of the brokerage firm on a suitability basis, paid by commissions to sell products.
 At the same time, they can also act as an investment advisory representative.